Routing Matters in MoE: Scaling Diffusion Transformers with Explicit Routing Guidance: Related Work

 \section{Related Work}

-\textbf{Diffusion Models.}\quad Diffusion models~\citep{DDPM, nichol2021improved} have made remarkable progress in visual synthesis.
-Early work~\citep{rombach2022high, podell2023sdxl, wei2024dreamvideo2} primarily use U-Net~\citep{unet} architectures trained with the DDPM objective~\citep{DDPM, song2020score}.
-Recent models~\citep{chen2023pixart, ma2024sit, hatamizadeh2024diffit, chu2024visionllama, SD3, wei2025dreamrelation} have shifted to Diffusion Transformers (DiT)~\citep{DiT}, offering superior scalability and generative quality, and are trained with the more effective Rectified Flow (RF)~\citep{liu2022flow}, a flow-matching formulation~\citep{lipman2022flow} that constructs a straight-line path between data and noise distributions.
-In this work, we adopt a standard DiT backbone and train with both DDPM and RF objectives, demonstrating the effectiveness of our approach across different training paradigms.
+\textbf{Diffusion Models.} Diffusion models~\citep{nichol2021improved, wu2025improved, deng2026densegrpo} have made remarkable progress in visual synthesis.
+Early work~\citep{rombach2022high, podell2023sdxl, wei2024dreamvideo2} primarily use U-Net trained with the DDPM objective~\citep{DDPM, song2020score}.
+Recent models~\citep{chen2023pixart, ma2024sit, hatamizadeh2024diffit, chu2024visionllama, wu2025alitok, wei2025dreamrelation, tang2025exploiting} have shifted to Transformer architecture, offering superior scalability and generative quality, and many are trained with the more effective Rectified Flow (RF)~\citep{liu2022flow}, a flow-matching formulation~\citep{lipman2022flow} that constructs a straight-line path between data and noise distributions.
+In this work, we adopt a standard DiT backbone and train with both DDPM and RF objectives, demonstrating the effectiveness and scalability of our approach across different training paradigms.

 \textbf{Mixture of Experts.}\quad Mixture-of-Experts (MoE)~\citep{jacobs1991adaptive, shazeer2017outrageously, lepikhin2020gshard} are designed to expand model capacity while minimizing computational overhead by sparsely activating sub-networks for distinct inputs.
 Inspired by MoE successes in LLMs~\citep{dai2024deepseekmoe, liu2024deepseek, li2025minimax, muennighoff2024olmoe}, recent work has integrated MoE to scale diffusion models to improve generative quality~\citep{riquelme2021scaling}.
 Early MoE applications in U-Net-based diffusion models~\citep{lee2024multi, balaji2022ediff, feng2023ernie, xue2023raphael, park2023denoising, park2024switch, zhao2024dynamic} often assign experts by diffusion timestep ranges, showing strong scaling potential.
 However, adapting MoE to DiT architecture~\citep{shen2025latte, sehwag2025stretching, chengdiff} faces several limitations.
 Token-choice routing methods (\eg, DiT-MoE~\citep{fei2024scaling}) suffer poor expert specialization due to imbalanced token assignments, whereas expert-choice methods (\eg, EC-DiT~\citep{sun2024ec}) that fix token quotas per expert yield only marginal gains.
 More recently, DiffMoE~\citep{shi2025diffmoe} and Expert Race~\citep{yuan2025expert} explore batch-level global token selection and mutual expert–token routing, yet still rely on implicit expert learning and struggle with limited expert specialization due to the redundancy and functional heterogeneity of visual tokens.
 In contrast, we analyze language–vision token differences and introduce explicit routing guidance to the MoE router based on the token's functional role and its semantic content.
 We further enhance the routing process through the proposed routing contrastive loss, promoting intra-expert coherence and inter-expert diversity.